jamesmbaazam/mppr_r_practicals/README.md

-# mppr_r_practicals
+# R Practicals During the Modelling for Pandemic Preparedness and Response Modular Short course

-R scripts and notebooks for the MPPR practical sessions
+Contains R scripts and notebooks for the MPPR practical sessions.